 Benjamin C.K.
 Tam - CFO and Director

 Benjamin C.K.
-Tam was a contract controller for a chain of grocery stores since May 2013.
+Tam was a contract controller for a chain of grocery stores since May 2013 to October 2015.
 Previously he served as chief financial officer of Ever88 Entertainment N.V. from 2010 to 2013, chief financial officer of CGTV Games Limited from 2006 to 2010, chief financial officer of Digifonica Canada Limited and Molaris Corp. from 2005 to 2006, public accountant and consultant from 1996 to 2005, chief financial officer/chief executive officer and director of Darius Technology Ltd from 1987 to 1996, and vice-president of finance and director of Bulldog Bag Ltd from 1978 to 1987.

 Benjamin has been assisting the filing of financial reports of Cannabis Science since December 2015.
 He is a member of Chartered Professional Accountants (CPA) / Certified General Accountant (CGA) and obtained his CGA through University of British Columbia.
 He also holds a diploma of Business Administration from Lethbridge Community College, Alberta.

 Mario Lap - President of European Operations and Director

 Mr. Lap brings to the Company a unique combination of expertise in Dutch and greater European medical cannabis law and policy as well as in the areas of health care, IT security, law enforcement, and government relations.
 Mr. Lap has written numerous international papers and legislative initiatives regarding medical and non-medicinal cannabis laws and access throughout Europe.
 Mr. Lap has made several television and radio appearances on CNN, BBC, France 2, RTL, and various Dutch public and commercial channels to give public education and information on policy, laws, and current medical breakthroughs.